 Issue: RLEC-6819 - Uninstall on Red Hat Enterprise Linux does not stop all services and if you try to install the software again on the same machine the new installation might use prior installation data.

 Workaround: Before installing the software again restart the machine or verify that all services are down.

 Issue: In the replica of process, if the source database is resharded while the replica of process is active, the synchronization process will fail.

 Workaround: You need to manually stop and restart the synchronization process after resharding of the source database is done.

-Workaround: You need to manually reconfigure the “slave buffer” through rladmin and set the buffer size to a new size.
+Workaround: You need to manually reconfigure the “replica buffer” through rladmin and set the buffer size to a new size.
 In order to find the appropriate buffer size please contact support at: [email protected].

-Issue: In a cluster that is configured to support rack-zone awareness, if the user forces migration of a master or slave shard, through rladmin, to a node on the same rack-zone as its corresponding master or slave shard, and later runs the rebalance process, the rebalance process will not migrate the shards to ensure rack-zone awareness compliance.
+Issue: In a cluster that is configured to support rack-zone awareness, if the user forces migration of a master or replica shard, through rladmin, to a node on the same rack-zone as its corresponding master or replica shard, and later runs the rebalance process, the rebalance process will not migrate the shards to ensure rack-zone awareness compliance.

 Workaround: In the scenario described above, you need to manually migrate the shard, through rladmin, to a node on a valid rack-zone in order to ensure rack-zone awareness compliance.